Lia Porto

 Q. Where do you find your inspiration from?

-I work with my daily concerns, everything I experience
+A. I work with my daily concerns, everything I experience

 I process through the artistic practice.
 My work and my life